MikayelKhachaturyan/Rockbite/README.md

 ### Example

-To run the application with a pattern `bbbbbssbbbbsbbb`, length `20`, and interpolation method `linear`, use:
+To scale the pattern to a length `500`, use:
    ```sh
    java -cp app application.Main 500